-The rewritten legislation largely integrates the charge on foreign dividends with thetaxation of the equivalent income from a UK source.
+The rewritten legislation largely integrates the charge on foreign dividends with the taxation of the equivalent income from a UK source.
 But there are some differences.
-The UKcharge can include dividends and other distributions.
-These may include amounts of acapital nature and can operate to convert income that would otherwise be treated asinterest into distributions.
+The UK charge includes other distributions, as well as dividends.
+These may include amounts of a capital nature and can treat interest as a distribution in certain circumstances.

 The tax charge

-The charge to tax on foreign dividends is on the full amount of the dividends arisingin the tax year (ITTOIA05/403).
-This is different to the paid basis that applies todividends and other distributions from other UK companies.
+The charge to tax on foreign dividends is on the full amount of the dividends arising in the tax year - ITTOIA05/403.
+This is different from the paid basis that applies to dividends and other distributions from other UK companies.
 See SAIM5020.